MrWexor/SonicLinuxLauncher/README.md

-This is a slightly modified version of the rewritten Sonic 4: Episode I launcher made by darealshinji, here made to be especifically compiled on Linux avoidving the use of Visual Studio.
+This is a slightly modified version of the rewritten Sonic 4: Episode I launcher made by darealshinji, here made to be specifically compiled on Linux avoidving the use of Visual Studio.

 The original launcher by Sonic Team was written in Java, but the game itself uses no Java.